open-component-model/ocm-spec/doc/appendix/E/ociArtefact.md

 There is a dedicated uploader available for local blobs.
-It converts a blob with the media type shown above into a regular OCI artefact in an OCI repository.
+It converts a blob with the media type shown above into a regular OCI artifact in an OCI repository.

 It uses the reference hint attribute of the [`localBlob` access method](../B/localBlob.md) to determine